o/gocarbon-gostatsd-grafana-docker/README.md

 ### What is this about?

-This repository provides a Docker Compose file for collection and a combination of metric tools including Grafana, go-carbon, carbonapi, and gostatsd (Go version of Graphite and Statsd).
+This repository provides a Docker Compose file for collection and a combination of metric tools including Grafana, telegraf, go-carbon, carbonapi, and gostatsd (Go version of Graphite and Statsd).
 Contributions are very welcome!
 Feel free to create a pull request or issue about how to improve it.

+### Why go-graphite?

+* Minimal configuration required
+* Consistent and predictable disk consumption
+* Efficient in terms of CPU and memory usage
+* Well-supported by Grafana
+* Integrates smoothly with existing tools

 ### Components